fusion-dancing-eu/fusion-dancing-eu.github.io/content/dance-for-justice/_index.md

 ## 2025

-In our first edition of Dance for Justice, we have hosted more than 20 community events across Europe, raising around 3000€ for organizations working to end sexual violence and support survivors.
+In our first edition of Dance for Justice, we have hosted more than 20 community events across Europe, raising more than 4000€ for organizations working to end sexual violence and support survivors.

 A selection of awesome DJs joined the parties as well as in some cases contributed a set of songs to inspire everyone.
 Among others, these were DJs
 Anaïs ([Tidal](https://tidal.com/playlist/1f840a42-9fcc-4ce3-91c3-a2e41383e0f2), [Spotify](https://open.spotify.com/playlist/7Cg9rByAtUVLAjaEr5eomM)),